 This session explores the historical context of women’s images in the media from a diversity lens.
 We consider the implications of visual images on debilitating illnesses such as anorexia and bulimia.
 With a lack of attention to diversity, inclusion of all body types and rampant ageism, we will explore the deeper impact on the female psyche across the lifespan.
 We’ll look at perception vs. reality and discuss how to help women embrace a healthier view of themselves as leaders.

 Consultation and Programming

 GW4W delivers workshops, programs and consultations for corporations, universities, associations, and conferences.
 Samples include the Asia Pacific Employee Assistance Roundtable in Bangalore; Bastyr University in Seattle; CBS Network in New York City; Design Well annual conference in San Diego; International Employee Assistance Professionals Association annual conference in St. Louis; the National Wellness Institute in St. Paul; SHINE/Harvard T.C.
-Chan School of Public Health in Cambridge; Teikyo University in Tokyo; UN Women – New York Metro in New York City; de Universite de San Andreas, Buenos Aires; University of East London in London; Washington University in St. Louis; and Willis Towers Watson – UK
+Chan School of Public Health in Cambridge; Teikyo University in Tokyo; UN Women – New York Metro in New York City; Universidad de San Andres in Buenos Aires; University of East London in London; Washington University in St. Louis; and Willis Towers Watson in the UK.

 What Some Participants Have Said

 “The possibility to interact with experienced leaders in the field willing to find ways to connect women AND men to address the root causes of the lack of progress on gender equality.”

 “What I liked was the kindness of the organizing teams and your hospitality.
 As a student, I felt welcomed.
 I also appreciated that in an event like this, we could hear the voice of men – which seems to me to be essential today on these subjects.”

 “It was great to hear so many stories from the speakers who are trying to make women stand out and have their own voice.”